PRACTICE AREA

 If you meet these factors, your employer must grant you FMLA leave under the law.
 If they don’t, you can take legal action against your employer.

-What is Intermittent FMLA?
+What Is Intermittent FMLA?

 What if your family member’s condition allows you to continue working, just not full-time?